quicksilver/manual/docs/FAQ.md

 If you open the drawer for catalog sources, in the Contents tab you’ll find all the items found for that source.
 Clicking on the headings in this tab will sort the list.
 Large catalog sources (500 or more) will take a long time to sort and use lots of memory.
 If I accidentally sort my Documents with 2000 items I ultimately force quit Quicksilver since it uses 60-80% CPU and several hundred MB of real memory.
 Be careful as the sort order applies globally.
 If you sort a small source it works fine, if you then (even accidentally) click on a large source it will eat up resources.
 A Quicksilver restart resets the contents tab to be unsorted.

-## Quicksilver doesn't find my files
+## Quicksilver doesn’t find my files

-By default Quicksilver finds files on your Desktop and in your Documents folder but it doesn't scan very far into those locations.
+By default Quicksilver finds files on your Desktop and in your Documents folder but it doesn’t scan very far into those locations.
 It scans things on the Desktop but not inside folders on the Desktop, that is it scans the Desktop to a depth of 1.
 Quicksilver scans the ~/Documents folder to a depth of 2.
-To scan deeper, clone the source so it's in the Custom set in the catalog and editable.
+To scan deeper, clone the source so it’s in the Custom set in the catalog and editable.
 To do this, select the Users set and the Documents source, open the drawer and select the Attributes tab.
 Click on Create Copy to create a new source in Custom named Documents.
 Select the new source and click on the  button to show a drawer with three tabs.
 Select the Source Options tab and select the depth.
 Do not just set it to infinite, the catalog will be too large and Quicksilver will slow to a crawl.
 See the Catalog section for some tips.

 ## Quicksilver plays or shows notifications for the wrong iTunes track